openaire/openaire-catalogue-docs/versioned_docs/version-5.1.0/data-provision/aggregation/non-compatible-sources/pubmed.md

 ## Entity Mapping

-The table below describes the mapping from the XML baseline records to the OpenAIRE Research Graph dump format.
+The table below describes the mapping from the XML baseline records to the OpenAIRE Graph dump format.

 | OpenAIRE Result field path     | PubMed record field xpath                                                                                                                     | Notes                                                                                                                                                                                                                                                 |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|